Coping with bedtime when the clocks change

 Tip 3 – Have a regular sleep-wake up time

 Encourage a regular sleep-wake schedule, especially a regular time of getting up in the morning with no more than plus or minus one hour deviation from day to day including the weekends.
 A Groclock that allows children to learn to do this on their own can help.
+Remember to set your Groclock back/forward an hour before you go to sleep!

 Tip 4 – Have relaxation time